ScilifelabDataCentre/pathogens-portal/content/english/data_types/environment/wastewater.md

 The amount of SARS-CoV-2 for each week is measured/depicted compared to the amount of SARS-CoV-2 on November 6 2020.

 **Download the data:** [Gene copy number change (%) relative to Nov 6 2020 and flow level at each measurement day and weekly numbers, Excel file.](https://covid19dataportal.se/).
-Data is available starting from week 44 of 2020.
+Data is available starting from week 44 of 2020; updated once in several weeks.

 **Principal investigator:** Maja Malmberg (SLU, Swedish University of Agricultural Sciences)
 **Contact:** maja.malmberg@slu.se